imarko/galaxy-keyboard-cover-hacks/README.md

 and enter other Ctrl shifted characters similarly. "$$" will emit a real "$".

+## Other notes
-## The keyboard cover only works with the "Samsung Keyboard" virtual keyboard
+- The keyboard cover only works with the "Samsung Keyboard" virtual keyboard.
 This means that it cannot be used with "Hacker's Keyboard" and may not work with custom ROMs.
-The Samsung Keyboard cannot be used with the Samsung theming engine.
+- Samsung Themes doesn't work with the Keyboard Cover
+- No search key, I miss that in the browser and some other apps that supported it and also for quick launch
+- There is not backlight so not great in complete dark but the shape of the keys is easy to make out with your fingertips